stackb/bazel-stack-vscode/README.md

 ## Requirements

-Portions of this plugin rely on the [bzl tool](https://build.bzl.io).
+Portions of this plugin may rely on the [bzl tool](https://build.bzl.io).
 You can install & use the plugin without Bzl but some features will not be available.

 ## Extension Settings